He passed in March of 2003, around the 11th (not sure of the exact date). He had just turned 86.

-To me, that was a good day and a bad day; I didn't want him to go into the place.
+That was a good day and a bad day; I didn't want him to go into the place.

 P.S.: I know you are wondering about the knife.
 My dad would cut the child-proof lids off pill bottles when he couldn't open them.
-I was afraid he'd do the same to my seatbelt.
+I was afraid he'd do the same to my seat belt.
 Fortunately, he didn't get the chance.

 More blog entries by Tom Gillispie

 Entries from The Dog Blog

 Blog entries from The Auto Racing Journal